Amulya803/Herokuapp/README.md

-#Automation test case for Flipkart application
+#Automation test case for Herokuapp application

 This is an hybrid framework which is developed using Java